neuro-inc/neuro-cli/python/README.md

 ### neuro model train

-Start training job using model from IMAGE, dataset from DATASET and store output weights in RESULTS.
-COMMANDS list will be passed as commands to model container.
+Start training job using model from IMAGE, dataset from DATASET and<br/>store output weights in RESULTS.<br/>COMMANDS list will be passed as commands to model container.

 **Usage:**